prafulthe85/JOB-Portal/README.md

-# Job Portal App with MERN Stack
+# 🧠 AI-Powered Job Portal (MERN Stack + LLM Integration)

+A full-featured job portal built with the **MERN stack** (**MongoDB, Express.js, React.js, Node.js**), enhanced with **AI capabilities** and **LLM integration** for an intelligent, seamless user experience.

-A comprehensive job portal application built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
-This application allows users to browse job listings, apply for jobs, and manage their applications seamlessly.
+This platform enables users to browse and apply for jobs, manage their applications, and generate job listings using AI prompts.
+It also includes blog quality analysis powered by LLMs.

+---

-## Features
+## 🚀 Features

+- 🔐 **User Authentication**
-- **User Authentication:** Secure authentication using JWT (JSON Web Tokens) for both job seekers and employers.
+  Secure login/register with **JWT-based authentication** for both job seekers and employers.

+- 💼 **Job Listings & Application Management**
-- **Job Listings:** Browse through a wide range of job listings fetched from MongoDB.
+  - Users can browse dynamic job listings stored in MongoDB.
-- **Application Management:** Job seekers can manage their job applications, and employers can view and manage received applications.
+  - Employers can post jobs and manage applications.
-- **Responsive Design:** Ensures a seamless experience across all devices.
+  - Candidates can apply and track their application status.

+- 🧠 **AI & LLM Integration**
+  - Integrated **LLM API** to **generate job descriptions** from user prompts.
+  - **Blog Quality Score**: AI evaluates blog content and suggests improvements.

+- 🛠️ **State Management with Redux Toolkit**
+  Efficient and scalable global state management using Redux for authentication, job data, and UI feedback.

+- 📷 **Image Upload Support**
+  Blog creation supports image uploads via `FormData`, with proper validation and previews.

+- 📊 **Smart Filtering & Pagination**
+  Combine filters like **Category**, **Title**, and **Your Blogs**, with **pagination** for optimized UX.

+- 📱 **Responsive UI**
+  Clean, modern, and mobile-friendly interface built with React and Tailwind CSS.

 ## Technologies Used